cotterjd/emailer/README.md

 create config file with user and pass or remove the config requires and add your gmail information directly in the code.

-what your config file should look like:
+what your config file should look something like this:

 module.exports = {
   user: YOURGMAILUSER,